ASU-VDA-Lab/MLCAD25-Contest/README.md

 ## Prizes

-Top-performing teams will receive **NVIDIA GPUs** as rewards, enhancing their capability for future research and development.
+Top-performing teams will receive **NVIDIA GPUs** as awards*!
+These can be used for further research!

 ## Contest Details